|March, 2011: March was kind of a BLUR. I was just out of the hospital - getting daily home health

 Also missed providing music for the dedication of the new science building at the university.
-Andy

-of the audience.
+a part of the audience.

 My friend Robert Cox, a long time resident of Denton State School passed away on March 11.
-He

-joyful and full of the love of life.
+always joyful and full of the love of life.

 March, 1980: I always enjoy spring break, which I'm certain is designed for the teachers, because

 it gives them a chance to take their own children to parks, museums, etc.